Kqirk/advice-to-sim-uow-cs-students/readme.md

 # Intro
 This page is highly inspired by [NUS's seniors advice to their juniors](https://github.com/nushackers/notes-to-cs-freshmen-from-the-future)
-Hhead to that page too and just ignore the NUS specific advice on modules
+Head to that page too and just ignore the NUS specific advice on modules
 I'll be giving my thoughts based on my experience in UOW-SIM's Computer Science, Digital Systems Security degree.

 # Focus on the basics